 You also need to tell us if you want to change the area you want to live in.
 This is because we will make offers of housing to you based on the information held at the time.
-You will only be made one reasonable offer of housing before being deferred from the housing list for six months.

-If your circumstances change, such as a new address, you may need to complete a new application form.
+If your circumstances significantly change, you may need to complete a new application form.